Vitamins And Their Significance To A Human Body

 Vitamin B5 (Chemical Name: Pantothenic Acid)

-Source: meats, whole grains (milling may remove it), broccoli, avocados, royal jelly, fish ovaries.
+Source: Meats, whole grains (milling may remove it), broccoli, avocados, royal jelly, fish ovaries.

 Deficiency Disease: Paresthesia